Arms (Prohibited Firearms, Magazines, and Parts) Amendment Act 2019

 receiving royal assent the following day.
 The Arms Amendment Bill was supported by all parties represented in Parliament except the opposition ACT Party.

 Legislation features

 Key aims

 The Arms (Prohibited Firearms, Magazines, and Parts) Amendment Act 2019 seeks to remove semi-automatic firearms from public circulation by banning semi-automatic firearms, magazines, and parts that can be used to assemble prohibited firearms.
-This Act will extend the ban on Military Style Semi-Automatics (MSSAs) to include most semi-automatic firearms and some shotguns.
+The Act extends the ban on military style semi-automatics (MSSAs) to include most semi-automatic firearms and some shotguns.
 Some small-calibre rimfire semi-automatic firearms and lesser-capacity shotguns are excluded from the prohibition.
 These excluded firearms have a limited magazine capacity and are commonly used for farming, hunting, and recreational purposes.

 Proscribed items

 Firearms and related devices prohibited under the Act include: